Creepsy/parser_generator/README.md

       ```
     + Appending to the members of a parameter:

-      The syntax for adding more members to a vector looks like this:
+      The syntax for adding more members to a list looks like this:
       ```
       list(name:Token, members:vec<value>);
       l:list <COMMA> v:value -> append l(?, [v]);